MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 ### APIs availability in iframe context

-The CSS constructs and the JavaScript API will be available in `iframe` context but disabled by default for privacy and security considerations.
-An author may enable them using the `screen-spanning` policy; a new feature policy we are proposing that will enable authors to selectively enable the previously mentioned CSS and JavaScript constructs in iframe context.
-When disabled, getWindowSegments will return a single segment the size of the iframe's viewport, and the CSS environment variables will be treated as unset, and use the fallback values.
+The CSS constructs will be available in `iframe` context but disabled by default for privacy and security considerations.
+An author may enable them using the `screen-spanning` policy; a new feature policy we are proposing that will enable authors to selectively enable the previously mentioned CSS constructs in iframe context.
+When disabled, the CSS environment variables will be treated as unset, and use the fallback values.

 iframes where `screen-spanning` feature policy is enabled will receive values in the client coordinates of the top most window, and it's possible the iframe won't be able to interpret that data without other information from its embedder.
 As an example, for cross origin iframes, the iframe's embedder must provide information about how to transform from the root client coordinate space to the iframe's client coordinate space, as this information is not available to cross-origin iframes for security reasons.

+The `segments` property will return null when called from within an iframe context.

 ## Examples of user experiences and solution outlines that can leverage two screens: